 And yet the requirement to register remains law.
 Its actual value to the government is as a recruitment tool, a sort of introduction to the military brand that might entice actual enlistment.
 Having abandoned the threat of prosecution as an enforcement mechanism, the government instead enforces registration through a series of backdoor channels that allow it to circumvent due process and punish non-compliance automatically — in effect, extrajudicially, and to a degree of severity that depends on various arbitrary factors.

 Thanks to a series of laws known as the Solomon Amendments (after the congressman who authored them), Selective Service registration is a condition of eligibility for federal student loans, such that young men applying for federal financial aid must certify on their FAFSA forms that they have registered.
-Legislation passed in December 2020 eliminates this condition, though that legislation doesn’t go into effect until 2023.
-Meanwhile, other consequences for failing to register remain in place, including ineligibility for most federal employment and a patchwork of state-level penalties.
+In December 2020, Congress at long last passed legislation that eliminates this condition, and while the new rule has until 2023 to take effect it is now on course to do so by the end of 2021.
+Despite this welcome change, other consequences for failing to register remain in place, including ineligibility for most federal employment and a patchwork of state-level penalties.
 Many states require registration as a condition of eligibility for state-level higher education benefits, state jobs, and, perhaps most onerous of all, a driver’s license.
 Others go so far as to automatically register any man between the ages of 18 and 25 when he applies for a driver’s license, learner’s permit, or non-driver identification.

 The cowardice of the government’s strategy is breathtaking.
 Rather than risk negative publicity by actually charging non-compliers with a federal crime and according them the rights of the accused, it threatens young men with the prospect of not getting a college degree, since virtually no one can afford college without loans and federal loans are the most attractive.
 And not having a college degree means not being qualified for most jobs.
 Then, it allows the states to have an administrative field day with federal law, such that it applies differently to each young man depending on where he happens to live.
 And in case being economically denied access to higher education doesn’t do the trick, you can be denied access to even more basic, everyday necessities.
 If you think getting anywhere in this country without a college degree is hard, try getting anywhere without a driver’s license.